 What will you say when it comes time to talk to your kids about money and their future?
-Children today need to learn more about money than previous generation because the economic climate has taken such a hard hit and the job market isn’t what it used to be.
-You need to lay out the details for your child so that they don’t make major financial mistakes the minute they leave your home.
+Children today need to learn more about money than the previous generation because the economic climate has taken such a hard hit and the job market isn’t what it used to be.
+You need to layout the details for your child so that they don’t make major financial mistakes the minute they leave your home.

 1. Be realistic about job opportunities.
 Children in school are told that they are each special and that they can be whatever they want to be.
 To be fair, that can happen, but it may involve living in poverty.
 Help your child find a career path that involves her or her skills, but has some potential for a successful career.

 3. What are the limits?
-If your child has to stay with you while in college or even after college, there need to be some limits set.
+If your child has to stay with you while in college or even after college, there needs to be some limits set.
 In today’s economic climate, it’s no surprise when college students have to move back home long enough to get on their feet, but they need to have responsibilities and goals.
 How long can they stay?
 Do they need to pay rent?

 4. Encourage frugal living.
 You can show the benefits of frugal living by limiting your own interests in material purchases.
 Success doesn’t have to be measured in square footage.
 In fact, more and more people are looking to Tiny House living in order to save money and enjoy life in a more substantial way.
 Renting isn’t always the answer either because they are just lining someone else’s pocket.